portf24/IgorsCaseStudy1/README.md

 [Project Content](Project%20content.pdf)

 ## Objective:
-- Transitioning from a career in the electronic industry and seeking a full-time role in the field of entry-level analytics
+- Transitioning from a career in the electronic industry and seeking a full-time role in the field of entry-level analytics to take up challenging and diversified projects.